-Pretty much everyone in the industry has the cool watch, dope shirt, and a story of how great they were at that big box organization, the big name school, the secret squirrel agency, or elite military unit, so what else matters?
+Pretty much everyone in the cyber industry has the cool watch, dope shirt, and a story of how great they were at that legacy outfit with a billion customers to farm, the big name school, the secret squirrel agency, or elite military unit, so what else matters?

-Customers tend to care abut what you can do for them today that they don’t already have in house, is a funded priority, and how it compares to all the other near identical claims out there?
+Customers tend to care abut what you can do for them that they don’t already have in house and how you can back up all those near identical claims that every cyber company makes.

-Do your prospects really agree that you have that overwhelming superiority in solution, price, and reputation?
+Do your prospects agree that you have superiority in solution, price, and reputation?

-What US certifications and reference proof points are you planning to obtain?
+What US certifications and paying reference proof points do you have?

-Do you assume that what sells in Ottawa, London, or Tel Aviv will automatically be a fit with what can be long winded and multiple step procurement processes here?
+Do you assume that what sells in Ottawa, London, or Tel Aviv will automatically be a fit here?

 Are all meetings early in the morning or late at night?